Causey Mounth

 The Causey Mounth is an ancient drovers' road over the coastal fringe of the Grampian Mountains in Aberdeenshire, Scotland.
-This route was developed as the main highway between Stonehaven and Aberdeen around the 12th century AD and it continued to function as the principal route connecting these two cities until the mid 20th century, when modern highway construction of the A90 road occurred in this area.
+This route was developed around the 12th century AD as the main highway between Stonehaven and Aberdeen, and it continued to function as the principal route connecting these two cities until the mid-20th century, when construction of the modern A90 road occurred in this area.
 There are extant paved and usable sections of this road over part of the alignment; however, many parts of the ancient route are no more than footpaths, and in some cases the road has vanished into agricultural fields.
 Constructed in the Middle Ages, the Causey Mounth was created as an elevated rock causeway to span many of the boggy areas such as the Portlethen Moss.
-A considerable portion of the alignment of the Causey Mounth is illustrated on the UK Ordnance Survey Map, although a large fraction of the route cannot be navigated by a conventional passenger vehicle (particularly at the crossing of the Burn of Pheppie).
+A considerable portion of the alignment of the Causey Mounth is illustrated on the UK Ordnance Survey map, although a large fraction of the route cannot be navigated by a conventional passenger vehicle (particularly at the crossing of the Burn of Pheppie).

 History

-A number of prehistoric megalithic monuments lie along the Causey Mounth such as the Old Bourtreebush stone circle.
+A number of prehistoric megalithic monuments, such as the Old Bourtreebush stone circle, lie along the Causey Mounth.
 As late as the Early Middle Ages, the Mounth, or easternmost range of the Grampian Mountains, posed a formidable terrestrial barrier isolating the northeast of Scotland from the Scottish Lowlands.
-This mountainous barrier, combined with the local bogs, may have been a factor in re-routing the Romans' coastal march northward, since the farthest known major coastal Roman encampment (Raedykes) in the east of Scotland, lies literally at the southern latitude of the Causey Mounth.
-By the twelfth century AD construction of the Causey Mounth had begun to connect these two regions of Highlands and Lowlands.

-The Causey Mounth was traversed by William Keith, 7th Earl Marischal and the Marquess of Montrose when they commanded a Covenanter army of 9,000 men in the first battle of the Civil War in 1639.
+This obstacle, combined with the local bogs, may have been a factor in re-routing the Romans' coastal march northward, for the farthest known major coastal Roman encampment (Raedykes) in the east of Scotland lies exactly at the southern extremity of the Causey Mounth.
+By the twelfth century AD, construction of the Causey Mounth had begun to connect these two regions of highlands and lowlands.
+The Causey Mounth was traversed by the Marquess of Montrose and William Keith, 7th Earl Marischal, when they commanded a Covenanter army of 9,000 men in the first battle of the Civil War in 1639.